MicrosoftDocs/biztalk-docs/his/core/direction-after-receiving-a-negative-response1.md

 ---
 description: "Learn more about: Direction after Receiving a Negative Response"
-title: "Direction after Receiving a Negative Response1 | Microsoft Docs" ms.custom: ""
+title: "Direction after Receiving a Negative Response1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 709d58f7-c8b8-4000-bdb3-305714bbf4e3
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Direction after Receiving a Negative Response
 Within the local node, error recovery for a half-duplex application (as specified by byte 7 bit 2 of the **BIND**) is assumed to be the responsibility of the host.
 However, the application must be aware that an error recovery state has been entered to obey the direction protocol.